When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 It is worth noting, that if you live in the UK, Europe or Australia, this bike would not conform to electric bike laws and would be considered a moped.
 If you do decide to purchase this bike in these areas, it can only legally be used on private land.
 If you do choose to ride it on the road, you run the risk of a fine and points on your driving licence.

 In the US, federal law is 750w max power and 20mph top speed, so the 1000w version would not be legal to use on the public highway.

-As far as ebike technology goes, it is fairly old-hat.
+As far as e-bike technology goes, it is fairly old-hat.
 Geared hub motors with cadence-based pedal assist have been around for years now.
 The good thing with this though, is it is tried and tested technology.
-Remember, if you get a Bosch powered electric bike, they are great.
-But if they pack up after the warranty has expired your are looking at a lot of money to get the motor replaced (Bosch do not repair their motors).
+Remember, if you get a Bosch-powered electric bike, they are great.
+But if they pack up after the warranty has expired you are looking at a lot of money to get the motor replaced (Bosch does not repair their motors).

-If this bike ever goes wrong, all the components can be sourced off Amazon, eBay or Aliexpress.
-Everything from the motor, through to the battery, controller and display / throttle.
+If this bike ever goes wrong, all the components can be sourced from Amazon, eBay or Aliexpress.
+Everything from the motor, through to the battery, controller and display/throttle.

-In my experience, geared hub motors are less trouble than mid-drives in the long term.
+In my experience, geared hub motors are less troublesome than mid-drives in the long term.

-If you have any experience with this bike, and would like to leave your own review, you can leave a comment and review rating below.
+If you have any experience with this bike and would like to leave your review, you can leave a comment and review rating below.